Seeking the cues in macro markets

 Cue is defined as “a thing said or done that serves as a signal to an actor or other performer to enter or to begin their speech or performance.”
 In a trading context, market participants seek to understand the cues to enter into a trade.
 We seek to find these signals.
 Given our focus on macro markets, it was natural to put the two ideas to name our company Cuemacro.

 Saeed Amen is the co-founder of Turnleaf Analytics and the founder of Cuemacro.
 Over the past decade, Saeed Amen has developed systematic trading strategies at major investment banks including Lehman Brothers and Nomura.
 He is also the author of Trading Thalesians: What the ancient world can teach us about trading today (Palgrave Macmillan) and is the coauthor of The Book of Alternative Data (Wiley).
 Turnleaf Analytics generates forecasts for inflation using machine learning and alternative data.
-He has developed many popular open source Python libraries including finmarketpy and tcapy for transaction cost analysis.
+He has developed many Python libraries including finmarketpy and tcapy for transaction cost analysis.
 His clients have included major quant funds and data companies such as Bloomberg.
 He has presented his work at many conferences and institutions which include the ECB, IMF, Bank of England and Federal Reserve Board.
 He is also a visiting lecturer at Queen Mary University of London and a co-founder of the Thalesians.